Ivan Buresh

-Ivan Yosifov Buresh (Иван Йосифов Буреш; 27 December 1885 – 8 August 1980) was a Bulgarian zoologist and entomologist who has been dubbed "the patriarch of Bulgarian biology".
+Ivan Yosifov Buresh (Иван Йосифов Буреш; 27 December 1885, Sofia, Bulgaria – 8 August 1980, Sofia, Bulgaria) was a Bulgarian zoologist and entomologist who has been dubbed "the patriarch of Bulgarian biology".
 He contributed to entomology, speleology, herpetology, and botany, and wrote over 200 scientific and popular science articles.
 Buresh served as curator and later director of the Royal Museum of Natural History, became a full member of the Bulgarian Academy of Sciences in 1929, and led its Institute of Zoology from 1947 to 1959.

 Early life and education

 Ivan Buresh was born in Sofia, the capital of the Principality of Bulgaria, to the family of Czech zincographer and photographer Josef Bureš who had settled in Bulgaria after the Liberation in 1878.
 Buresh finished high school in Sofia and studied natural science at Charles University in Prague and Sofia University.
-He graduated in 1909 and continued his post-graduate education at the University of Munich under world-famous zoologist Richard Hertwig and Franz Theodor Doflein.
+He graduated in 1909 and continued his post-graduate education at the Ludwig-Maximilians-Universität München under world-famous zoologist Richard Hertwig and Franz Theodor Doflein.